themesberg/flowbite-svelte/src/routes/docs/components/skeleton.md

 ---
 layout: componentLayout
 title: Svelte Skeleton - Flowbite
-breadcrumb_title: Skeleton
+breadcrumb_title: Svelte Skeleton
+component_title: Skeleton
 dir: Components
 description: The skeleton component can be used as an alternative loading indicator to the spinner by mimicking the content that will be loaded such as text, images, or video
 ---

 <script>
-  import { GitHubSourceList, TableProp, TableDefaultRow, } from '../../utils' import { P, A } from '$lib' import { props as items1 }  from '../../props/CardPlaceholder.json'
+  import { TableProp, TableDefaultRow, } from '../../utils' import { P, A } from '$lib' import { props as items1 }  from '../../props/CardPlaceholder.json'
   import { props as items2 }  from '../../props/ImagePlaceholder.json'